vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 5 - Running a collection using Postman CLI

-- when selecting "Run collection" > "Automate runs via CLI", Postman will provide the necesary commands needed to run the collection
+- when selecting "Run collection" > "Automate runs via CLI", Postman will provide the necessary commands needed to run the collection
-- the first step is autentication with the command `postman login` (this requires a Postman API key)
+- the first step is authentication with the command `postman login` (this requires a Postman API key)
 - the second step is running the collection with the command `postman collection run`

 ### Lesson 6 - Postman CLI options